cuckoosandbox/cuckoo/README.md

 $ ./utils/submit.py --platform darwin ~/bin/sample
   ```

+### Adding custom API signatures
+You can add, modify or delete API signatures in [`apis.json`](https://github.com/rodionovd/cuckoo-osx-analyzer/blob/master/analyzer/darwin/lib/core/data/apis.json) file.
+See the builtin examples for details on the format.

 ### Roadmap, bugs and whatnot

 Please, look into the Issues and PRs of this repo.